2018 Nature & Design Summer Camp

 talented & certified staff

 Camp will be led once again by long-time educator and artist Melinda Franzese, an art teacher at the progressive Soundview Preparatory School in Yorktown Heights and founder/director of their Summer STEAM (science, technology, engineering, art and math) program.
-She will be joined by Conor Austin as Assistant Camp Director, an Education Studies graduate from Juniata College who has recently returned from teaching children in the Dominican Republic and has participated in Manitoga's camp for 15 years.
 Also on board are bright, enthusiastic Counselors to supervise and conduct a compelling array of activities with campers on Manitoga's magical and inspiring property.

 4 special guest educators in just 10 days